moraux2/project-yule/README.md

 KNOWN ISSUES
 - In a new game, the camera starts off at shoulder level with Doomguy until you zoom in the camera once, then the camera will lower and raise as normal.
+- Shots are now off-center due to the camera offset.
 - The camera transitions when interacting when terminals are very sudden and jarring.

 SUGGESTIONS